SubicYt/RayTracing/README.md

 All math and logic will be uploaded shortly with screenshots of work and equations used.

-(REVIEW THESE SOURCES PRIOR TO DIVING INTO CODE OR DOCUMENTATION)
+(REVIEW THESE SOURCES PRIOR TO DIVING INTO CODE OR DOCUMENTATION) --Seriously though, this isn't very intuitive at all unless you are cracked out of your mind... you will be lost.
+Like me lol.
+Just review it and work the stuff out as you go along, it doesn't take very long.

 To calculate sphere intersections refer to this -------> https://www.lighthouse3d.com/tutorials/maths/ray-sphere-intersection/